CoreELEC/CoreELEC/README.md

 For the Odroid Go Advance/Super:
 `PROJECT=Rockchip DEVICE=OdroidGoAdvance ARCH=aarch64 DISTRO=EmuELEC make image`

-Note: In some cases you may also need to install tzdata, xfonts-utils and lzop `sudo apt-get install tzdata xfonts-utils lzop`
+Note: In some cases you may also need to install tzdata, xfonts-utils and/or lzop `sudo apt-get install tzdata xfonts-utils lzop`